rsrinivasan1/rl-racing/README.md

 # RL with PPO on the CarRacing environment

 This project is an extension of my prior work on the Cartpole environment.
-My main goal here is to gain a better understanding of reward mechanisms in proximal policy optimization, and to discover the limits of my PPO implementation in PyTorch with limited hyperparameter tuning.
+My main goal here is to gain a better understanding of reward mechanisms in proximal policy optimization (PPO), and to discover the limits of my PPO implementation in PyTorch with limited hyperparameter tuning.
 This is still a work-in-progress (as of Feb 2025), and I hope to eventually "solve" this environment (achieving a mean score of 900 over 100 trials).
 This is a tough goal and will require some further work.

 ## Method